-A stay at this 4-diamond luxury hotel appearing on the National Register of Historical Places will never be described as “ordinary.”
+A stay at this grand luxury hotel appearing on the National Register of Historical Places will never be described as “ordinary.”

 The Seelbach Hilton is equal parts historical landmark and architectural masterpiece.
 It began as the dream of two Bavarian brothers - Otto and Louis Seelbach - in 1869 when Louis came to Louisville to learn the hotel business.